 We offer hospital grade testing for the most common STDs, including HIV-1 and HIV-2, gonorrhea and chlamydia, syphilis, herpes simplex 1 and simplex 2, and hepatitis A, B, and C. All of our tests are available individually or as part of our all-inclusive 10 Test Panel package, which tests for all of the above.
 Tests are performed at our 4,500 nationwide CLIA-certified testing centers and always overseen by a physician.

 Studies have shown that high school students will go without needed healthcare to avoid having an uncomfortable conversation with their parents.
 Thanks to the tireless efforts of the Guttmacher Institute, information is available about the negative effects of requiring parental consent for STD testing, including the assertion that minors who are "infected with a sexually transmitted disease (STD) and those who abuse drugs or alcohol or suffer from emotional or psychological problems may avoid seeking care if they must involve their parents."
-This is why we give minors access to our FDA-approved, convenient, and confidential STD testing.
+This is why we give minors access to our FDA-approved / cleared, convenient, and confidential STD testing.

 Yes.
 The provisions of the The Health Insurance Portability and Accountability Act (HIPAA) state that every individual has the right to control who has access to their personal health information.
 According to the Guttmacher Institute, in the case of minors and STD testing, HIPAA applies "when the minor has the right to consent to health care and has consented, such as when a minor has consented to treatment of an STD under a state minor consent law."
 We abide by the HIPAA Privacy Rule, so your information stays safe and your results remain private.